willdurand/willdurand.github.io/_posts/2013-07-30-from-stupid-to-solid-code.markdown

 software entities should be **open for extension**, but **closed for modification**.

 You should make all member variables **private** by default.
-Write a getter only if you need it, same rule for setters.
-I already covered this point in a previous article as [the ninth rule of the Object Calisthenics](/2013/06/03/object-calisthenics/#9-no-getters/setters/properties) is related to this principle.
+Write getters and setters only when you need them.
+I've already covered this point in a previous article, as [the ninth rule of the Object Calisthenics](/2013/06/03/object-calisthenics/#9-no-getters/setters/properties) is related to this principle.